Nar Phu valley and Annapurna Circuit Trek 19 Days

 Price Includes

-• All airport transfers from arrival to departure.
+• Airport transfers on arrival and departure.

-• Welcome and farewell dinners.
+• Welcome and farewell dinners in Kathmandu.

-• All ground transportation on a comfortable private vehicle as per the itinerary
+• All ground transportation in a comfortable private vehicle, as specified in the itinerary.

-• Down jacket and sleeping bag (to be returned after trip completion)
+• Use of a down jacket and sleeping bag during the trek (to be returned after the trip).

-• All government and local taxes
+• All government taxes and local service charges.

 Price Excludes